Care & Maintenance

 Preventing Heat Damage

 Superior Solid Surface withstands heat better than most surface materials.
-However, hot pans, as well as some heat generating appliances like electric frying pans and crockpots can damage the surface.
-To prevent heat damage, always use a hot pad or a trivet with rubber feet to protect your Superior Solid Surface contertop or sink.
+However, hot pans, as well as some heat-generating appliances like electric frying pans and crockpots can damage the surface.
+To prevent heat damage, always use a hot pad or a trivet with rubber feet to protect your Superior Solid Surface countertop or sink.

 Other Prevention Tip